Why is prompting hard? Understanding prompts on binary sequence predictors: METHOD DETAILS

 Why is it difficult to identify the optimal prompt with a finite task dataset?
 We hypothesize that this is because there are many suboptimal prompts that are only slightly worse compared to the optimal one in terms of the expected log-loss \eqref{eq:log_loss_L}.
 To test this, we take the Bayes predictor for each prompt setup, compute expected log-loss given all possible prompts with length $L\le\Lmax$.
 We also subtract this log-loss with the best possible log-loss, giving the Kullback--Leibler divergence

-If many prompts yield KL divergences close to the optimal KL divergence (under $s^*$), then it would be less likely that the order of these prompts are preserved when evaluated under finite dataset, and even less so on approximate neural predictors.
+If many prompts yield KL divergences close to the optimal KL divergence (under $s^*$), then it is less likely that the order of these prompts is still preserved when evaluated under a finite dataset, and even less so on approximate neural predictors.

 Since the prompts are discrete with no obvious order, we show the KL divergences of all prompts, sorted in increasing order.
-Each prompt is than associated with a rank.
+Each prompt is then associated with a rank.
 To see if the optimal prompt has a distinctively smaller KL divergence than other prompts, we plot the KL divergences against the rank of the prompt.
 For CIB-DGs, the prompts expressed in the counts $(S_0(s_{1:L}), S_1(s_{1:L}))$ are ordered, so we show the prompt rank by their counts, and also plot the loss ``landscape'': the KL divergence as the color of each dot representing the counts.
 We show these results for each of the four CIB-DG experiments below.

-\section{Additional Experimental Results}
+\textbf{Limitations} The ``loss-landscape'' is a loosely defined term to describe the visualization method for understanding the reliability of finding the optimal prompt.
+Importantly, it is a \emph{post hoc} technique that cannot be used to \emph{predict} the reliability given a predictor and a task DG, before running any evaluations.
+The ability to predict is more challenging due to the nonlinear log-loss function and discrete domain.
+For example, the problem of integer quadratic programming is NP-complete~\citep{vavasis1990quadratic}, let alone predicting its reliability under a noisy dataset.

+\section{ADDITIONAL EXPERIMENTAL RESULTS}

-For each pretraining DG except the bandit DG, we train 30 networks with different random seeds for the weight initialization and minibatch sampling.
-For the bandit DG, we train 100 networks.
-Below, we report, for each pretraining DG, the estimated KL divergence between $p_x$ and $p_\theta$ using samples from $p_x$, computed as
+For each of pretraining CIB-DGs and the random switching DG, we trained 30 networks with different random seeds for the weight initialization and minibatch sampling.
+For the bandit DG, we trained 100 networks.
+Below, we report, for each pretraining DG, the estimated KL divergence between $p_x$ and $p_\theta$ using samples from $p_x$:

 The training sequence length and minibatch size for each pretraining DG $p$ are as shown in \cref{tab:hypers}.
-In most cases, the network achieved near-zero KL divergence, consistent with previous findings \citep{mikulik2020meta,genewein2023memory,grau2024learning}.
+In most cases, the network achieved near-zero KL divergence, consistent with previous findings~\citep{mikulik2020meta,genewein2023memory,grau2024learning}.
 Under the bandit DG, we use an approximate Bayes predictor described in \cref{sec:bandit_details_bayes}.
 We see that the LSTM and Transformer outperform this predictor by a small but statistically significant amount.